MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/restore-deleted-group.md

 If you've deleted a group, it will be retained for 30 days by default.
 This 30-day period is considered a "soft-delete" because you can still restore the group.
 After 30 days, the group and its associated contents are permanently deleted and cannot be restored.

 During the "soft-delete" period, if a user tries to access the site they will get a 404 _forbidden_ message.
-After this period if the user tries to access the site they will get a 404 _not found_ message.
+After this period, if a user tries to access the site, they will get a 404 _not found_ message.

 When a group is restored, the following content is restored: